- How to access 3D Animals & Objects

 For iPhones and iPads, the device needs to be iOS 11.0 or higher.

 Some of the many devices that Google 3D Animals will work on include the Samsung Galaxy S8, S9, S10, S20, Note 8, 9, and 10; any Google Pixel phone; and select Android devices from LG, Motorola, OnePlus, Huawei, Oppo, Xiaomi, Sony, and others.
 The iPhone 6S, 7, 8, X, 11, and most iPads will also display Google 3D Animals, provided the iOS is updated.
 If your device has the Google Play Services for AR app installed, chances are it will support the full Google 3D Animals experience.
-Google also provides a full list of supported Android devices and iOS devices.
+Google also provides a whole list of supported Android devices and iOS devices.

 Do Google's 3D Animals and Objects have sound?